Dante Cunningham

-Dante Lamar Cunningham (born April 22, 1987) is an American professional basketball player.
-He played college basketball for Villanova before being selected with the 33rd overall pick in the 2009 NBA draft by the Portland Trail Blazers.
+Dante Lamar Cunningham (born April 22, 1987) is an American former professional basketball player.
+He played college basketball for the Villanova Wildcats before being selected with the 33rd overall pick in the 2009 NBA draft by the Portland Trail Blazers.

 Early life

 Cunningham was born in Clinton, Maryland, to Searcy Blankenship and Ron Cunningham.
 His older sister Davalyn played in the WNBA.

 High school career

 Cunningham began his prep career at St. John's College High School in Washington, D.C.
 While a junior, he averaged 10 points per game and 7.4 rebounds.
 One of his teammates, Dwayne Anderson, would later play at Villanova with Cunningham.

 As a senior, Cunningham transferred to Potomac High School, which he led to a 27–0 season under Head Coach Rico Reed.
 He averaged 13 rebounds, 20 points, and four blocked shots per game at Potomac.
 He was honored as The Washington Post Metropolitan Player of the Year.